garystafford/nginx-log-parser/README.md

   - Common codes, with weighted results (default)
   - All code, evenly distributed results
 - NGINX logs are written to disk for analysis vs. to stdout/stderr
-- NGINX log results can be analyzed using simple bash commands
+- NGINX access log can be analyzed using simple bash commands

-## Quick Start
+### Quick Start
 Clone, build, and test locally
 ```bash
 git clone https://github.com/garystafford/nginx-log-parser.git